 Thus far, the risk posed by volcanic emission hazards has been mitigated by health officials and emergency managers through public education.
 The VMAP project is a long-term effort to offer another option for mitigation – accurate vog forecasting.

 The first stage of the VMAP project has been funded by the US Geological Survey’s Hawaiian Volcano Observatory through a cooperative agreement that ends on September 30, 2011.
 The purpose of this initial effort is to demonstrate that vog forecasting can be feasible and practical.
+A paper detailing the first stage can be found here.
 Once completed, this tool should offer the public a useful way to avoid high concentrations of vog.

 Planned upcoming changes include the following: